 Emissions in the green transition

-Knowledge and broad cross-disciplinary cooperation will ensure that emissions from new green fuels and CO2 storage have a low environmental footprint, benefiting not only the climate and the environment, but also Danish competitiveness in the green transition.
+Knowledge and broad cross-disciplinary cooperation will ensure that emissions from new green fuels and CO2 storage have a low environmental footprint.

 Green fuels are carbon-neutral, but not emission-free